aviaryan/aviaryan.github.com-retired-2018/_posts/gsoc/2016-08-11-dockerfile-basic.md

 {% endhighlight %}

 These are usually the first two lines of a Dockerfile and they specify the base image and Dockerfile maintainer respectively.
-You can look into [Docker Hub](https://hub.docker.com/) for the base images.
+You can look into [Docker Hub](https://hub.docker.com/) for more base images.

 Now that we have started our Dockerfile, it's time to do something.
 Now think, if you are trying to run your app on a new system of Ubuntu, what will be the first step you will do...
 You update the package lists.